hackme199/Inventory-Management/README.md

 * Increase/Decrease a product's quantity manually as per availability.
 * Dispatch history with summary of all orders.
 * Detailed Dispatched items history with print functionality.
-* Email alert whenever items are dispatched with full details of order.
+* Email alert whenever items are dispatched with full details of the order.

 ## Screenshots